Sh1v4nk/WD-Club/README.md

 5. **Check for Conflicts**:

 - In case of any merge conflicts, resolve them carefully without overwriting others' work.
 If unsure, ask for help from your group or instructor.

+Let's maintain a clean and collaborative environment.
+Happy coding!